-Table 56.
-List of Motors (Sheet 1 of 2) ----------- ------------------------------- ltem Description Needle Gd Motor (#) (Motor V) Actual position - Reads only for information.
-Plunger Motor (#) (Motor W) Actual position - Reads only for information.
-Check Plunger - Checks the presence of the plunger.
+Table 63.
+List of Motors (Sheet 1 of 2)

+ltem Description Needle Gd Motor (#) (Motor V) Actual position - Reads only for information.
+Plunger Motor (#) Actual position - Reads only for information.
+(IVIOTOF W) Check Plunger - Checks the presence of the plunger.
 Tool Control Shows which Tool is assigned and whether it is attached to the head.
-See the section "Tools" on page 141.
+See the section "Tools" on page 164.
 X Motor (#) Actual position - Reads only for information.
 Total Axis Length- The length of the 850 mm or 1200 mm X-axis.
 Y Motor (#) Actual position - Reads only for information.
 Z Motor (#) Actual position - Reads only for information.
 Acceleration Factor Allows adjusting the acceleration of the motors.
 Note that a change of the Acceleration Factor does affect all the motors.

-ltem Description Default Strategy Defines of the global movement of the TriPlus RSH Head across the system platform.
+ltem Description Default Strategy Defines of the global movement of the TriPlus RSH SMART Head across the system platform.
 The following selections are possible: Parallel - Allows simultaneously movement of all axes.
 This is the default mode.
-When the TriPlus RSH operates in this mode, the positions and heights of the known modules are respected.
-The TriPlus RSH changes the strategy automatically to accommodate the existing modules.
-For example: if one module is higher than another, the TriPlus RSH would lower the Z-axis to the zero position to allow the modules to cross over.
-If an external object is within the platform, for example a GC Detector, then the X-, Y-, and Z-positions of this potential obstacle are not known to the Strategy to Safe mode. • Safe - The Y-axis moves from any point first to zero Y (back to the X-axis) before the X-movement is started.
+When the TriPlus RSH SMART operates in this mode, the positions and heights of the known modules are respected.
+The TriPlus RSH SMART changes the strategy automatically to accommodate the existing modules.
+For example: if one module is higher than another, the TriPlus RSH SMART would lower the Z-axis to the zero position to allow the modules to cross over.
+If an external object is within the platform, for example a GC Detector, then the X-, Y-, and Z-positions of this potential obstacle are not known to the TriPlus RSH.
+In such a case, it is necessary to switch the strategy to Safe mode. • Safe - The Y-axis moves from any point first to zero Y (back to the X-axis) before the X-movement is started.
 This mode allows bypassing of an object (such as a large GC detector) that would be directly in the travel path if the Parallel mode is used.
 Default Waste Selects the corresponding Wash Module installed.
-None: Important : A Waste Module must be defined; defaul value is None .
+None: Important : A Waste Module must be defined; default value is None .
 The selection defines a Waste Positions of the Fast Wash Module, Large Wash Module, or Standard Wash Module.

-Table 56.
+Table 63.
 List of Motors (Sheet 2 of 2)